Updated January 5, 2026

 Which city is better for expats and digital nomads?

-Atlanta offers better purchasing power, making it more attractive for those earning in strong currencies.
+Singapore offers better purchasing power, making it more attractive for those earning in strong currencies.
 However, Singapore provides lower living costs, which benefits budget-conscious travelers.
-Consider Atlanta if you prioritize earning potential, or Singapore for affordability.
+Consider Atlanta if you prioritize cultural experiences, or Singapore for affordability.

 What's a reasonable monthly budget for Atlanta vs Singapore?